Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 - salt & pepper

 I will say, the MOST IMPORTANT part of this onion sauce (besides a good quality wine) is caramelizing the onions.
-You cannot rush this part if you want the most awesome onion gravy ever.
+You cannot rush this part.

 I know you are probably thinking, is this REALLY necessary?
 YES!

 Have you ever tried a French pissaladiere pizza?
 A wonderful pizza topped with caramelized onions and olives.
 Just might be my favourite pizza of all.
-Even french onion soup needs some great caramelized onions.
+Even french onion soup needs some great slow cooked onions.

 Caramelizing onions is time-consuming, but NOT difficult.
 I get this process started WELL before I need to use the onions in the recipe.
 Once they are cooked, you can just reheat them when you are ready.

-You start by thinly slicing the onions (while trying not to cry).
-Using a heavy bottomed skillet, heat some olive oil over medium-high heat.
+Step One: You start by thinly slicing the onions (while trying not to cry).
+Using a heavy-bottomed skillet, heat some olive oil over medium-high heat.
 Cook for about 10 minutes or so to get them soft and translucent (mixing often).

-At this point, you can turn the heat down to low.
-Add the butter, mix and place a lid on the skillet.
+Step Two: At this point, you can turn the heat down to low.
+Add the butter, mix, and place a lid on the skillet.
 Continue to cook (mixing a few times) until the onions are golden and soft.
 This can take anywhere from 40-60 minutes depending on the amount of onions.

 Believe me when I say caramelized onions are WORTH the effort, I promise.
-If you really don’t want to spend the time you can always check out Jamie Oliver’s recipe for Onion Gravy or Gordon Ramsay’s recipe for Shallot and Red Wine Sauce, or Nigella Lawson’s recipe for Onion Cider Gravy, but my hubby thinks you will like my onion gravy recipe better.
+If you really don’t want to spend the time you can always check out Gordon Ramsay’s recipe for Shallot and Red Wine Sauce, or Nigella Lawson’s recipe , but my hubby thinks you will like my recipe better.

 It really is super easy and comes together quickly once the onions are cooked.

-I got this idea from a recipe for Cumberland Sauce.
+I got this idea from a recipe for classic British Cumberland Sauce.
 Since we love our food on the spicy side, this worked fantastically.
-Any wine jelly (or hot jelly if you like the heat) will work in this homemade onion gravy.
+Any wine jelly (or hot jelly if you like the heat) will work.
+Alternatively, if jelly is not your thing, add tomato paste instead.

-Pepper steak and gravy has been kicked up at least 2 notches in our house with this Homemade Onion Gravy with Red Wine.
-Hubby has now claimed this is the BEST gravy he has EVER had!
+Pepper steak has been kicked up at least 2 notches in our house with this Homemade Onion Gravy with Red Wine.

-Do you have a favourite homemade gravy recipe?
+Do you have a favourite homemade sauce recipe?

 - 11 ounces white onions (thinly sliced)